uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 ```

 Basically using `any` is a way to tell the compiler to "shut up" and skip type checking altogether.
-This is also the reason why using `any` is generally a terrible idea since it defeats the purpose of using TypeScript in the first place!
+This is also the reason why using `any` is generally a bad idea since it defeats the purpose of using TypeScript in the first place!

-However sometimes you do find yourself in a situation where you really don't know much or don't particularly care about a variable type.
+However, sometimes you do find yourself in a situation where you really don't know much or don't particularly care about a variable type.
 In this case it's better to use the `unknown` type.

-Anything is assignable to `unknown` (just as with `any`), however no operations are allowed on an `unknown` variable without further assurances about the type of the variable.
+Anything is assignable to `unknown` (just as with `any`).
+However, no operations are allowed on an `unknown` variable without further assurances about the type of the variable.

 For example, if you have a `task` variable of type `unknown`, then these are all no longer legal: